RedHatWorkshops/fuse-on-openshift/_posts/explore/2014-08-01-deploy-first-docker-image.md

 Pretty easy, huh?

+If a build doesn't kick off automatically, let's start one:

+    oc deploy guestbook

 This may take a while to complete depending on whether you are the first or last student to create your "application".
 Each OpenShift node has to pull (download) the Docker image for kubernetes/guestbook from the Docker hub if it does not